Carvales/control-systems-visu-tools/README.md

 ## Available tools:

 - Desgin and Visualisation of PID Regulator
+  * New version : PID_visu.mlapp
+  * Old version : Controllers_App

 - Visualization and control of an Inverted Pendulum
+  * Inverted_pendulum.mlapp

 Note : Available tools are functional but can still evolve (add features, bug corrections, etc.)

 ## Tools planned:
 - Pole placement visualization
-- Visualization and control of a water tank
+- Visualisation and control of a water tank

 ### Prerequisites
 Matlab R2016b or above to be able to run apps !